 Slow Bal is danced to different types of slow music.
 Ray Cunningham's style is known as 'Laminu'.
 Another Slow Bal style is called 'Dean Raftery's' Slow Bal, named after how Dean danced with his wife Nancy in the late 80's and early 90's.
 As in all other swing dances, the Slow Bal also applies to other places, other people, other styles.

-Today we are inspired by dancers like Mickey & Kelly or Anni & Gašper.
+Today we are inspired by dancers like Mickey (her with Anna-Maria) or Anni & Gašper.